Mutual Support Groups and Self-Help Programs

 Mutual support groups and self-help programs are characterized by welcoming, supportive relationships in the context of recovery and providing continuing support during times of particular vulnerability to relapse.
 These programs are not dependent upon funding or associated fees.

-While mutual support groups and self-help groups in larger communities may be able to focus membership on specific populations based on gender, age, or race, this may not be possible in rural communities.
+While mutual support groups and self-help groups in larger communities may be able to focus membership on specific populations based on gender, age, or race, these tailored groups may not be possible in small, rural communities.
 In addition, transportation barriers in rural communities may limit access to community-based programs.

 Program Clearinghouse Example